 Outlines a min9(11) arpeggio from low to high, with each string having its own unique tone.
-The odd-jumping regularity is surprisingly easy to settle into – in fact, the narrowed range is probably its most constraining element (17 semitones: 7 fewer than Standard).
-Top tip: try playing melodies using only natural harmonics, which scatter in mellifluous fashion – e.g. the positions above <5fr>, <7fr>, and <12fr>.
+This odd-jumping regularity is surprisingly easy to settle into – in fact, the narrowed range is probably its most constraining element (17 semitones: 7 fewer than Standard).
+Top tip: try playing melodies using nothing but natural harmonics, which scatter in mellifluous fashion – e.g. the positions above <5fr>, <7fr>, and <12fr>.

 Harmony: Fmin9(11) | 1-b3-5-b7-2-4

 • SOUNDS •

 I first encountered this ‘alternating thirds’ tuning concept via the blog of Dr. Costas Kyritsis, an Associate Mathematics Professor at the University of Ioannina in Greece.
 In a lengthy 2016 post entitled Melodic-optimal and chord-optimal tunings: Alternative tunings and comparison with violin, mandolin, & other instruments, he analyses questions around which tunings are best suited to different types of guitar playing – concluding that:

 “When chord-playing is the main target, and not so much solo playing, [try] alternating minor and major 3rds [4>3>4>3>4 or 3>4>3>4>3]…This may be called the ‘Harmonic Tuning’…as it is based on the harmonic 2-octave 7-note scale [i.e. all its tones come from the 2-octave Natural Minor scale].
 The latter [i.e. this one] is the most natural open tuning.”
 His reasoning process – as far as I can discern it – runs as follows: